framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 how *raspiBackup* can be installed and configured in just a few minutes and then backups of the Raspberry can be created.

-The chapter [Configuration-examples](configuration-examples.md) contains some inspirations for using *raspiBackup* are listed.
+The chapter [configuration-examples](configuration-examples.md) contains some inspirations for using *raspiBackup*.
 These can be used to familiarize yourself with the parameters and thus help with the later configuration during the installation.

 Restoring a backup is described in detail [on a separate page](restore-intro.md).